vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_weather_nl.md

 ```
 This is the corresponding code for the screenshot.

-The custom CSS color styling is done with the HACS module [lovelace-card-mod](https://github.com/thomasloven/lovelace-card-mod) Install it via this button
+The custom CSS color styling is done with the HACS module [lovelace-card-mod](https://github.com/thomasloven/lovelace-card-mod)
+Install this integration via this button in your own HA instance
 [![Open your Home Assistant instance and show the add-on store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=thomasloven&repository=lovelace-card-mod&category=integration)